-Michele Anderson, Public Safety Communications Manager
+Michele Anderson, Public Safety Communications Manager, No Phone Number Available

 The federal Department of Emergency Management selected Spokane as a recipient of a Staffing for Adequate Fire and Emergency Response grant, also known as SAFER.